romm/formz/Documentation/03-Tutorial/Index.rst

 .. note::

     To enable validation for the form, the annotation ``@validate`` must be used in the function DocBlock.
-It is a feature provided by Extbase, and used by Formz to ease the form validation.
+It is a feature provided by Extbase, and used by FormZ to ease the form validation.

     You can find an example below: